NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.3.md

 ![Video playback](.attachments/nh33-video-playback.webp "Video playback")

 ## Audio recording
 Well, now we can play audio/video in your notes.
 What about recording?
 On a mobile phone, at least when you click _Attachment_ button, you have the option to take _Photo_ or _Video_, but there was no way to record just audio, well until now.
-With this update, if you would like to start an audio recording, click _Mic_ button.
+With this update, if you would like to start an audio recording, click _Mic_ button on toolbar.
 It will start the process immediately and when you are done, just press _Stop_ button and your recording will be inserted into the note as an attachment.

 ![Audio recording](.attachments/nh33-audio-recording.webp "Recording in progress")